 If you’re reading this it means that you’ve recently said “yes” to the person of your dreams.
-First things first–congratulations!
+First things first–congratulations on getting engaged!
 While you may still be floating on cloud nine, we know that you’ve got work to do and we’re here to help make the most of your engagement.
 Below, you’ll find ten things to do right after saying “yes”—from spreading the news to finding your wedding vendors.
 Do these ten steps and you’ll be set up for wedding planning success.

-1. Take The Time To Soak It All In
+1. Take The Time To Soak Up Being Engaged

-In a world full of social media, it’s very easy to get caught up in sharing your news with the world.
-Trust us, we know how tempting it may be to live stream your engagement.
-It’s hard not to want to scream it from the rooftops.
-Before you jump the gun, take the time to soak it in, just the two of you.
+Trust us, we know how tempting it may be to run right to social media after getting engaged.
+But before shouting it from the rooftops, take the time to soak it in, just the two of you.
 You’re going to want to remember this love-drunk high.
 Pop a bottle of champagne or enjoy a celebratory dinner and dessert–do whatever makes you happy and revel in your love.

 Don’t stress if you’re not sure what your wedding style should be.
 Hiring a great wedding planner can help you have the wedding of your dreams, even if you’re not sure what that looks like yet.
 These important questions to ask before you start wedding planning will be a big help too.